Browsed by

 Tag: angel

-Do the Gospels Contradict About When the Earthquake Occurred & the Stone Moved?
+Do Gospels Contradict About the Earthquake & the Stone Moved?

-Do the Gospels Contradict About When the Earthquake Occurred & the Stone Moved?
+Do Gospels Contradict About the Earthquake & the Stone Moved?

 “I am struck by a certain consistency among otherwise independent witnesses in placing Mary Magdalene both at the cross and at the tomb on the third day.
 If this is not a historical datum but something that a Christian storyteller made up and then passed along to others, how is it that this specific bit of information has found its way into accounts that otherwise did not make use of one another? . . . all of our early gospels–not just John and Mark (with Matthew and Luke as well) but also the Gospel of Peter, which appears to be independent of all of them–indicate that it was Mary Magdalen who discovered Jesus’ empty tomb.
 How did all of these independent accounts happen to name exactly the same person in this role?
 It seems hard to believe that this just happened by way of a fluke of storytelling.
 It seems much more likely that, at least with the traditions involving the empty tomb, we are dealing with something actually rooted in history”—Peter, Paul, and Mary Magdalene, p 226, by Bart Ehrman read more